Three-state Potts nematic order in stacked frustrated spin models with SO(3) symmetry: Finite-temperature phase diagram and Potts-nematic transition

-\emph{Establishing Potts universality of phase transition.--} To further establish the $\mathbb{Z}_3$ Potts universality class of the nematic phase transition at $T_c$, we perform detailed MC simulations at the parameter set $J_{hh}=-J_{tt}=-1$, $J_{th}=-0.3$, and $K_{th}=-1$.
+To establish the $\mathbb{Z}_3$ Potts universality class of the nematic phase transition at $T_c$, we perform detailed MC simulations at the parameter set $J_{hh}=-J_{tt}=-1$, $J_{th}=-0.3$, and $K_{th}=-1$.
 At $T=0$, this parameter point lies deep in the UUD ground state phase.
 We now consider linear system sizes up to $L=60$ with PBC and use $2 \times 10^6$ MC steps, the first half of which are again discarded for thermalization.
 We simulate $500$ temperatures in the range $0.02 \leq T/J_{tt} \leq 2.0$ that are spaced logarithmically.

 In Fig.~\ref{Fig:order_parameter}(a), we show the order parameter phase $\langle \cos(3\theta) \rangle$ as a function of temperature for different system sizes $12 \leq L \leq 60$, where $\langle \, \cdot \, \rangle$ denotes the MC average.
 We observe a sharp transition from zero to one at a temperature that agrees with $T_c$ extracted from the Binder cumulant in panel (b).
 The transition demonstrates the ordering of the Potts-nematic phase $\theta = 0, \pm \frac{2 \pi}{3}$ into one of the three minima, illustrated in panel (a).
-In the lower inset of Fig.~\ref{Fig:order_parameter}(b), we plot the magnitude of the Potts-nematic order parameter $m_3$ versus temperature at $L=60$, which also undergoes a sharp transition, qualitatively consistent with the 2D $\mathbb{Z}_3$ Potts exponent $\beta = 1/9$.
-In the main part of panel (b) and the other inset, we show the Binder cumulant for different $L$ from which we extract a transition temperature $T_c = 0.76 J_{tt}$.
+In the lower inset of Fig.~\ref{Fig:order_parameter}(b), we plot the magnitude of the Potts-nematic order parameter $\langle m_3 \rangle$ versus temperature at $L=60$, which also undergoes a sharp transition, qualitatively consistent with the 2D $\mathbb{Z}_3$ Potts exponent $\beta = 1/9$.
+The plot showing the behavior of $\langle m_3 \rangle$ as a function of linear system size $L$ at temperatures around $T_c$ is given in Appendix~\ref{SM_order_param}.
+In the main part of the panel (b) and the other inset, we show the Binder cumulant for different $L$ from which we extract a transition temperature $T_c = 0.76 J_{tt}$.